What Every Man Should Know About TRT dosage, hCG and Testicular Size.

 - The Experimental 500 group saw a 26% INCREASE in their ITT levels by the time the study had run its course.

 This study backs up the evidence discovered in the first study.
 Just 500 IU of HCG every 2 days is enough to counteract the negative effects of Testosterone Replacement Therapy.
-Not only will it help to promote healthy spermatogenesis, but it can maintain healthy sperm count, motility, and viability.
+Not only will it help to promote healthy sperm, but it can maintain healthy sperm count, motility, and viability.
 Injections of HCG may be just the thing to make your TRT more effective at boosting fertility and testosterone levels.

 Note: HCG drops or supplements are NOT a viable alternative to medical-grade HCG.
 Your doctor will need to write you a prescription for HCG injections.